List of Wednesday characters: Wednesday Addams

-Wednesday Addams (portrayed by Jenna Ortega as a teenager, Karina Varadi as a young girl) is the daughter of Morticia and Gomez Addams.
-Wednesday is a Raven; a psychic who can see gloomy visions of past, present and future.
-She is new to Nevermore Academy after she was expelled from her old school for trying to kill her brother's bullies by dropping piranhas in the school pool.
+Wednesday Addams (portrayed by Jenna Ortega as a teenager, Karina Varadi as a young girl) is the daughter of Gomez and Morticia Addams.
+Wednesday is a Raven; a psychic who can see dark visions of past, present and future.
+She is new to Nevermore Academy, having been admitted mid-term after she was expelled from her old school for trying to kill her brother Pugsley's bullies by dropping piranhas in the school pool.
 She is introduced to her new school and her roommate, Enid Sinclair.

+Upon her arrival, she tries to run away from Nevermore, but decides to stay to investigate the Hyde monster's murders after she is almost killed by Rowan Laslow and witnesses him being murdered by the Hyde soon after.
+Disapproving of the scheming employed by Bianca to win the annual Poe Cup boat race, she becomes Enid's copilot and following the race credo that there are no rules, applies her wits and wins the race for their House.
+Shortly afterwards, she discovers the Nightshade Library, which she starts to visit often.
+In one of her visions, it is revealed that Joseph Crackstone tried to burn her ancestor Goody Addams alive.

-In "Chapter I: Wednesday's Child Is Full of Woe", she is almost killed by Rowan Laslow and soon after witnesses him being murdered.
-She wins the Poe Cup race with Enid and finds the Nightshade Library in "Chapter II: Woe Is the Loneliest Number".
-It is revealed that Joseph Crackstone tried to burn her ancestor Goody Addams alive in a vision she had in "Chapter III: Friend or Woe".
-Thing pretends to be Wednesday and asks Tyler to the school dance in "Chapter IV: Woe What a Night".
-After her father is arrested for murder in "Chapter V: You Reap What You Woe", Wednesday and Morticia work together to find that Garrett was not killed by Gomez, but by the nightshade poison he had in his pocket.
-She notices that Laurel Gates is still alive and witnesses Noble Walker being run over by a car in "Chapter VI: Quid Pro Woe".
+Wednesday also finds a love interest in Tyler Galpin, going with him to the school dance after Thing pretends to be her and asks him out.
+After her father is arrested for murder, Wednesday and Morticia work together and discover that Garrett was not killed by Gomez, but by the nightshade poison he had in his pocket.
+She notices that Laurel Gates, presumed drowned as a girl, is still alive and witnesses Noble Walker being run over by a car.
 She attends Mayor Walker's funeral and runs into her uncle Fester afterwards.
-She discovers that the monster she was looking for is called a hyde from Nathaniel Faulkner's journal.
-Nathaniel's journal is later stolen, and Thing is stabbed while she goes on a date with Tyler in "Chapter VII: If You Don't Woe Me By Now".
-She deduces that the master is Marilyn Thornhill and confronts her with Larissa.
-After Larissa is killed, Wednesday is knocked out and taken to Joseph Crackstone's crypt so that Marilyn can use her blood to break the lock which was placed on him by Goody Addams.
-After escaping from the crypt, she goes to Nevermore and kills Joseph Crackstone in "Chapter VIII: A Murder of Woes".
+With his help, she discovers from Nathaniel Faulkner's journal that the monster she was looking for is called a Hyde.

+While she goes on a date with Tyler, the journal is stolen and Thing is stabbed.
+Wednesday later discovers that Tyler is the Hyde and deduces that his master is Marilyn Thornhill.
+She confronts Thornhill with Principal Larissa Weems.
+After Weems is killed, Wednesday is knocked out and taken to Joseph Crackstone's crypt so Thornhill can use her blood to break the bloodlock which was placed on him by Goody Addams.
+After escaping from the crypt, she goes to Nevermore and kills Joseph Crackstone, having been advised on how to do so by Goody.

+At the start of Season Two, Wednesday uses her Raven powers to track down an elusive serial killer.
+The misuse of her gift renders it unreliable and frequently inaccessible, straining her relationship with Morticia.
+She has a vision of Enid's premature death and is determined to prevent it.

-In season two, Wednesday has been using her gift to track down elusive serial killers.
-Her misuse of her gift causes it to go on the fritz and strain her relationship with Morticia.
-After being in a coma for two weeks after being defenestrated by Tyler Galpin she gains Larissa Weems as her new spirit guide.
-It was also revealed that Wednesday is allergic to color.
-Following the deaths of Isaac Night and Françoise Galpin, Wednesday and Thing join Uncle Fester in looking for Enid.
+Wednesday discovers that the nearby insane asylum has been using Outcasts for experimental purposes.
+Following Tyler's capture at the end of Season One, he is confined there for treatment but breaks out following a massive power failure caused by Uncle Fester, who had been working undercover there for Wednesday.
+After being in a coma for two weeks due to being defenestrated by Tyler, she gains Larissa Weems as her new spirit guide.
+The season also confirms that Wednesday is allergic to color.

+Following the deaths of Isaac Night who had intended to use Pugsley as the power source for a machine he had built to remove Françoise Galpin's Hyde, and Francoise herself, Wednesday and Thing are joined by Uncle Fester in searching for Enid, who is trapped in her werewolf form.
+It is presumed this is how Wednesday and her team will spend the summer break tracking Enid down and bringing her back to her human form.